sunxki/AmazonUSA-AutomationProject/README.md

 The suite is organized under Page Object Model (POM) , it contains the following directory, please below find a brief description of each one.

 ### **pageObject**
-It contains a class per each page involved on the required test cases, , on this clases, constructors, locators and methods are declared and encapsulated
+It contains a class per each page involved on the required test cases,on these classes, constructors, locators and methods are declared and encapsulated.
 ### **report**
 This directory will be used to store the HTML repors once the pytest commands has finished
 ### **testData**
 It contains classes where the data use on each page is stored
 ### **test**
-- **testCases:** It contain classes for the test cases required, it will enhirent all the method from pageObject clases to performed the steps, assertion are included on this clases, as well   as data loader to bring data from testData classes.
+- **testCases:** It contain classes for the test cases required, it will enhirent all the methods from pageObject classes where the object are created to performed the steps, assertion are included on this classes, as well   as data loader to bring data from testData classes.

        File:test_first_test_case    	Go to Amazon.com
 						Search for Samsung Galaxy Note 20